 Tours run Monday to Sunday from 9am to 4pm.
 Tickets cost $2.70.

 New to San Jose?
-Check out this compact San Jose travel guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to San Jose!
+Our compact San Jose travel guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to San Jose!

 #3 Get lost in San Jose Central Market